 This Italian lemon cream cake is my version of the popular one from the Cheesecake Factory.
 This cake has fluffy vanilla cake layers, a filling of lemon mascarpone cream, and the outside of the cake has a lemon crumb topping.
 Powdered sugar is dusted over the whole cake for a pretty finish.

 Preheat oven to 350°F (177°C).
-Line an 8 inch or 9 inch round cake pan.
+Line an 8 inch round cake pan.
 Grease the sides and line with parchment paper.

 In a medium bowl, whisk flour, baking powder and salt together.
 Set aside.

 Beat butter and sugar together in a large bowl, or the bowl of a stand mixer fitted with the beater attachment.
 Add eggs and mix to combine, scraping down the sides of the bowl as needed.
 Slowly mix in vanilla extract and milk until combined.

 Stir dry ingredients into the cake batter and then pour the batter into prepared cake pan.
 Bake for 25-30 minutes, or until a toothpick inserted into the center comes out clean.
 Allow the cake to cool in it's pan for 5 minutes, and then turn it out onto a wired rack to cool completely.